Guest Post Guidelines

 - Original concepts, compelling arguments and high-quality writing.
 We will not republish anything that’s been published elsewhere.
 And due to Google’s algorithms, you may not republish your guest post in its entirety anywhere else after it appears on https://www.collegiateparent.com.
 Typos or grammatical errors immediately disqualify a post from consideration.

-- Article reflects the writing style and tone of CollegiateParent’s content and it is a topic needed by our readers.
+- Article reflects the writing style and tone of CollegiateParent’s content and is a topic needed by our readers.
 We aim to be informative, relatable and helpful.
+Browse content on our website BEFORE submitting!

 - Proper attribution of data, quotations and outside content referenced in the article.
 Give credit.
 Check all your facts and quotations.
 Cite your sources.